E3SM-Project/polaris/docs/developers_guide/framework/model.md

 how yaml, namelist and streams file should be built up by modifying the defaults for the  E3SM component.
-The yaml, namelists and streams files themselves  are generated  automatically (which of these depends on the E3SM component in question) as part of setting up the test case.
+The yaml, namelists and streams files themselves  are generated  automatically (which of these depends on the E3SM component in question) as part of setting up the task.

 (dev-step-add-yaml-file)=